localtunnel/localtunnel/README.md

 ### opts

-* `subdomain` A *string* value requesting a specific subdomain on the proxy server. **Note** You may not actually receive this name depending on availablily.
+* `subdomain` A *string* value requesting a specific subdomain on the proxy server. **Note** You may not actually receive this name depending on availability.
 * `local_host` Proxy to this hostname instead of `localhost`.
 This will also cause the `Host` header to be re-written to this value in proxied requests.

 ### Tunnel